Steelhead

 Live from the river network.
 Pulled at page load — refresh for the latest.

-Prime water-temp window for Steelhead is 38–55°F. 10 rivers are in the window — across-the-board prime conditions for Steelhead.
-Lake Erie surface is 55.5°F — Erie's in the spring transition — active feeding window.
+Prime water-temp window for Steelhead is 38–55°F. Only 1 rivers are in the window today — narrow your trip plan to those.
+Lake Erie surface is 69.4°F — prime warm-season activity.

 Rivers in Steelhead's prime water-temp window today